henriqueinonhe/promises-training/README.md

 - Foundation
   - promise

+_Note: As you can see, currently, there isn't that many advanced exercises, but the idea is that new exercises will be added over time._

 ## Tests

 Each exercise is accompanied by automated tests so that you can check your implementation.